samthambad/next-marketplace/README.md

 This is a online open marketplace with Realtime Chat functionality that is made using Next.Js 14,Typescript and TailwindCSS.
 Supabase is used for the database and Authentication.

-It utilises both server and client components for better speed and efficiency.
+It utilises both server and client components for efficiency and interactivity.

 ## Current Features
 - Create, Delete Posts